-"MAP-21"), had the effect of improving the Plan's Funding Target Attainment Percentage for the 2019 Plan Year by approximately 15.8 percentage points, for the 2020 Plan Year by approximately 14.2 percentage points, and for the 2021 Plan Year by approximately 24.1 percentage points.
+The interest rates used to determine Plan Liabilities for the 2019 and 2020 Plan Years were based on the full yield curve, as published by the US Department of Treasury, for the month preceding the month that includes the Valuation Date.
 (Note: The Company has until October 2022 to select definitively the actuarial and interest rate assumptions that it will use for determining liabilities for the 2021 Plan Year.)